 This new “hosiery cream” is sold in large collapsible tubes and in bottles.
 It is available in many of the latest and most popular silk stocking shades.
 Women can choose a shade between the palest beige and dark ochre shades.
 Actresses are using these bottled stockings considerably, so are girls on seaside vacations, and it requires the very closest and repeated inspection to reveal the fact that the limbs are not clothed in the orthodox manner.

-The idea of cosmetic stockings gained support during the 1940s and a large number of cosmetic companies made them.
-The list includes: Leg Make-up (Charles of the Ritz), Jiff-On (Beauty Counselor), Stockingless Cream (Cyclax), Stocking Lotion (Harriet Hubbard Ayer), Summer Stockings (Jaquet), Leg Make-up Film (Frances Denney), Leg Show (Dorothy Gray), Liquid Stockings (Henry C. Miner), Wondersheer (Bellin), Gentlemen Prefer Bronze (Charbert), Stockings Out of the Bottle (Products Nina), Mauvis Liquid Hose (V. Vivaudou), Stocking Stick (Armand), Leg Silk (Revlon), Leg Make-up (Jacqueline Cochran), Mist of Dawn (Kathleen Mary Quinlan), Soft-Focus Leg Make-up (Lenthéric), Chiffon Liquid Hosiery (Primrose House), and Leg Stick (Helena Rubinstein).
+The idea of cosmetic stockings gained support during the war and a large number of cosmetic companies added them to their inventory.
+The list includes: Leg Make-up (Charles of the Ritz), Jiff-On (Beauty Counselor), Stockingless Cream (Cyclax), Stocking Lotion (Harriet Hubbard Ayer), Summer Stockings (Jaquet), Leg Make-up Film (Frances Denney), Leg Show (Dorothy Gray), Liquid Stockings (Henry C. Miner), Wondersheer (Bellin), Gentlemen Prefer Bronze (Charbert), Stockings Out of the Bottle (Products Nina), Mauvis Liquid Hose (V. Vivaudou), Du Barry Leg Make-up (Richard Hudnut), Duration Leg-Do (Lehn & Fink), Leg Silk (Revlon), Leg Make-up (Jacqueline Cochran), Mist of Dawn (Kathleen Mary Quinlan), Soft-Focus Leg Make-up (Lenthéric), Chiffon Liquid Hosiery (Primrose House), and Leg Stick (Helena Rubinstein).
 As might be expected, the United States had the widest range.

 In an attempt to drum up sales, some stores ran promotions where you could have your legs painted to see the effect or installed specialist leg make-up bars where you could purchase the cosmetic and get advice on how to apply it for best effect.